walles/batterylogger/README.md

 * Make sure we rotate the history file when it gets too big.
 When it gets bigger than 400kb, we drop the first 25% of all events.

+* Switch to pinch-zoom; the current scheme makes it too hard to scroll sideways.
+Try using ScaleGestureDetector for this!